 Having more than one message in your promotional email makes it less effective.
 Cluttered emails are harder to read, and the subscribers are likely to miss the primary goal of it.
 Instead, a marketer’s goal should be to ensure that the content and call to actions emphasize the primary objective of the promotional campaign.
 Use words or phrases that prompt action.
 Active calls to action can increase click-throughs and lead to sales.

 Make the email mobile-friendly

 A large percentage of the target audience will view the promotional email on their mobile devices.
 Therefore, it is necessary to make the email mobile-friendly and easy to go through.
-Including subheadings, images, and lists will enable the subscribers to quickly grasp the main message of your email and navigate to sections easily.
-All the email templates created in SendPulse are mobile-friendly and responsive.
+Including subheadings, images, and lists will enable the subscribers to quickly grasp the central message of your email and navigate to sections easily.
+All the email templates created with SendPulse are mobile-friendly and responsive.

 Thoroughly proofread it

 Proofreading, even though obvious, is mostly ignored.
 However, typos and poorly written content can hurt your brand by diminishing your credibility.
-It is essential to go through the emails to remove any mistakes that may be present.
+It is essential to go through your emails and remove any mistakes that may be present.

-Marketers must be careful when writing promotional emails to avoid them ending up in spam.
-For those who need help with writing these emails, SendPulse has a great email editor where users can drag and drop to create and edit templates.
+Marketers must be careful to avoid them ending up in spam.
+For those who need help with writing emails, SendPulse has a great email editor where users can drag and drop to create and edit templates.
 Users can also choose from more than 130 templates of marketing emails.
 You don't need to know HTML.

-- A sender name.
-To avoid recipients moving your promotional email to their spam folders, you must make it clear where it is coming from.
-For this purpose, use your business name alone or plus your name.
+- A sender's name.
+To avoid recipients moving your promotional email to their spam folders, you must make it clear who sent the email.
+For this purpose, use your business name alone or add your name.